 I-20 – This document is issued by the sponsoring school and allows the student to come to the U.S. and study on an F-1 visa.

 Designated School Official (DSO) – This refers to the school official who is authorized by the Department of Homeland Security to issue F-1 immigration documents and benefits at the university.
-At ACU, the DSOs to assist you are in the Center for International Education.
+At ACU, the DSOs to assist you are in the Office of International Students and Visiting Scholars.